Trauma

 Another Perspective on the ACE Measurement

-The other part, and which really emerged from my dissertation [1].
+The other perspective emerged from my doctoral dissertation [1].
 I got involved in a cohort study of men who have sex with men (MSM) in Los Angeles, low-income, mostly black and Latino.
 We added the classic ACE measure, which is the ten-question ACE measure that asks five questions about childhood maltreatment.
 So different forms of abuse, sexual abuse, neglect, and then household dysfunction, which looks at parents going to prison using drugs, parents having a mental illness, etc.

 But bringing it back to the social determinants of health conversation.
 The ACE measure that looks at adverse childhood experiences in the household completely misses all the adverse childhood experiences that could be happening in the community and in the school, right?

 People, particularly from sexual minority groups or racial/ethnic minorities, might be exposed to a lot of stigmas (including weight stigma), bullying, and discrimination outside of the home.
 And so, one of the things I learned is that using just the standard household ACE questionnaire isn't going to capture the full breadth of adversity exposure.
-As we end every scientific paper, more research is needed!
+As we conclude most scientific papers, "more research is needed."

 References